aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  Why are parentheses needed when creating temporary array elements in an ARRAY statement?
 - Question (lzhao4−stat6250): How to correctly assign initial values to arrays?
 - Question (cyuan10-stat6250): What is the difference between this array with numeric variables vs. using an index with increments of 300?
+- Question (aalamri−stat6250): How do go about making temporary array elements?

 [Course Textbook Chapter 15, Problem 9]